Dynamically run Lua code from Kong.

 The provided Lua environment is sandboxed.

-Sandboxing consists of several limitations in the way the Lua code can be executed, for heightened security.
+Sandboxing consists of several limitations in the way the Lua code can be executed,

 The following functions are not available because they can be used to abuse the system: